ankishb/ml-toolbox/tutorials/ml-short-notes.md

 f(x+h) - f(x) = 1/2 h * f"(x) * h
 For local minima to exist, hessian(h) should be >=0, which is positive semidefinte
 ```

+### Concave, Convex and Non-Convex function:
+1. A function is non-convex if the function is not a convex function.
+2. A function `g` is concave if `−g`is a convex function.
+3. A function is non-concave if the function is not a concave function.
+4. A non-convex function need not be a concave function.
+For example, the function f(x)=x(x−1)(x+1)
+defined on [−1,1].

+> Notice that a function can be both convex and concave at the same time, a straight line is both convex and concave.

 ## gradient Desent:
 - can optimize any function, `convex/non-convex`